Dynamics of Dissipative Nonlinear Systems: A Study via 2D CGLE by Contact Geometry: Geometric Dynamics of 2D CGLE

 Substituting the resulting equation into \eqref{eq:chain_rule_action}:

 where the last equality follows from the inverse of Eq.~\eqref{eq:Pi_to_PiPhi}.
 This demonstrates perfect consistency between the action-based and generating functional approaches.

-This generating functional approach provides a rigorous foundation for the canonical transformation, ensuring all geometric structures are preserved while enabling the reduction from complex 2D fields to real 1D fields for traveling-wave analysis.
+This generating functional approach provides a rigorous foundation for the canonical transformation, ensuring all geometric structures are preserved while enabling the reduction from complex 2D fields to real 1D fields for travelling-wave analysis.